 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Roles FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Roles FAQ.

 - 1 What is the definition of a...